The simple answer is yes and no.

 • Get all of your questions answered

 As detailed above, the Solo 401(k) is the far superior option for the self-employed.
-When calculating your contribution limits, it’s important to consider your net earnings, which are determined after deducting self-employment taxes and retirement contributions.
 It is only when you hire non-spouse or non-owner full-time employees that a SEP IRA makes sense.
 Contributing to both plans makes little sense.

 The only time it may be useful is if you have both a small business and other self-employed income.
 A SEP IRA can be set up for your business where only that income will be contributed to the plan.
-A self employed individual can benefit greatly from the flexibility and higher contribution limits of a Solo 401(k) plan.
 If you have a side job, apart from the business, you can set up a Solo 401(k) for your own use.

 Example